Awarded on behalf of the Green Organisation to Charles Ware's Morris Minor Centre Ltd.

 Awarded at the House Of Commons, London on 6th November 2003 - The award was presented to Charles Ware by Patricia Hewitt Minister for Trade and Industry.

-Our philosophy and practice of Durable Car ownership over the last 30 years shows that by following our programme a Morris Minor is cheaper to own and uses a fraction of the resources consumed during the life cycle of a modern car.
+Our philosophy and practice of Durable Car Ownership over the last 30 years shows that by following our programme a Morris Minor is cheaper to own and uses a fraction of the resources consumed during the life cycle of a modern car.
 A Morris Minor is logically the greenest car on the planet.
-The synopsis of our radical submission for the award...

-The components for durable and modern cars use the same level of energy and resources in their production but during the minimum 40 years life of a durable car, 3 or 4 modern cars will have been scrapped.
-A waste of resources.
-In the assembly process, a durable car is put together by simple hands-on jigs, using very little non - human energy.
-The modern automated manufacturing and assembly process is largely dependent on the high use of energy and is continually re - inventing itself.
-A waste of energy.
+In the assembly process, a durable car can be rebuilt by simple hands-on jigs, using very little non - human energy.
+The modern automated manufacturing process is dependent on the high use of energy and is continually re - inventing itself.